mephi42/initramfs-wrap/README.md

   kill QEMU.
 [Here is the fix](https://stackoverflow.com/a/49751144).
 * Some scripts in the original initramfs might access `/dev/console` directly, bypassing `tmux`.
 Such scripts need to be adjusted.
-* Wrapped initramfs will consume ~256M extra RAM.
-If the system does not boot, try increasing QEMU RAM.
+* Wrapped initramfs will consume some RAM.
+A total RAM size of 256MiB should be sufficient (since this is the upper bound for MIPS), however, if the system does not boot with `Initramfs unpacking failed: write error`, try increasing RAM size.

 # Links